 Understanding the demand that the hotel can handle is another essential factor.
 This is because increasing demand through marketing campaigns and being unable to meet the need will lead to customer dissatisfaction and could also damage the brand image.
 Before initiating the digital marketing campaign, hoteliers can analyse the capacity that can be handled by the hotel and develop their marketing campaign accordingly.

 Aesthetics plays a major role in digital marketing since people are bound to notice unique and catchy content.
 Before initiating a digital marketing campaign, hoteliers can focus on creating an attractive brand image.
 They can decide on colours and fonts unique to their brand and ensure consistency throughout the campaign.

 Digital marketing is an area with enormous potential for hotels.
 Hoteliers need to recognise the many benefits brought by digital marketing and consider the above factors carefully when choosing to initiate this new journey in their marketing sector.
 This will lead them to build an effective strategy for a successful digital marketing venture.

-He became associated with IDS in the year 2001.
 He brings extensive industry experience and a track record of success in selling technology and services to global clients across hospitality markets.
-Manoj has proven to be a crucial sales personnel who is primarily involved in acquiring new clients in South Asia and South East Asian regions.
+He has proven to be essential and crucial Sales personnel who is primary involved and contributing to acquiring new clients in South Asia and South East Asian regions.